 UBC Farm Practicum in Sustainable Agriculture

-The UBC Farm Practicum in Sustainable Agriculture is a five to seventh-month experiential learning program designed for aspiring farmers, environmental educators, gardeners, and students interested in applying knowledge about sustainable agriculture and food systems.
+The UBC Farm Practicum in Sustainable Agriculture is a five to seven-month experiential learning program designed for aspiring farmers, environmental educators, gardeners, and students interested in applying knowledge about sustainable agriculture and food systems.

 Students bring a diversity of backgrounds and life experience to the practicum.
 Our program graduates share a vision of livelihoods and lifestyles grounded in sustainable and community-based food systems.
 The program is open to all; you do not have to be a UBC student (see details below for minimum qualifications).
 Click here to see a few practicum alumni profiles!